 To ensure you make the most financially and morally astute investments, we want to help you select companies that are planning ahead to address global challenges and create a better environment.

 At Castlefield we’ve developed our own holistic approach to responsible investment.
 This means that our investment selections are based not just on traditional financial criteria, but on a range of other critical success factors too.
 These can be summarised as:

 B: Business and financial considerations.
 What types of returns or performance targets does the investment hope or propose to achieve?
 These can be thought of broadly as the sorts of criteria a traditional investment manager would seek to identify.

 S: Social considerations.
-Does the investment aim or claim to have a positive social impact?
-If so, what is this impact and how can it be observed?
+Does the investment aim or claim to have a positive social influence?
+If so, what is this influence and how can it be observed?

-By using our BEST approach, we can take an holistic look at proposed investments, whilst never losing sight of the need to produce sound financial returns.
+By using our B.E.S.T approach, we can take a holistic look at proposed investments, whilst never losing sight of the need to produce sound financial returns.
 Ultimately, successful long term investment is about balancing available return with risk.
 In our view, responsible investment is the best way of achieving this.

 Read more about: Thoughtful Investing